-Given their need for, and access to unfathomable amounts of highly sensitive personal data, financial institutions experience a level of regulatory burden that few other industries have to contend with.
+Given their need for, and access to unfathomable amounts of highly sensitive personal data, financial institutions experience a level of security compliance requirements and regulatory burden that few other industries have to contend with.
 However, the acquisition of such data isn't optional.

 Financial institutions run on data.
-If they are to deliver competitive products and services, companies in the financial sector need personal data and need their customers to entrust them with it.
+If such companies are to deliver competitive products and services, companies in the financial sector need personal data and need their customers to entrust them with it.

 In fact, every year, the financial services sector experiences a steady stream of breaches.
-As details about each breach reach the media, the level of scrutiny from government regulators intensifies.
-This leads customers to sometimes feel driven to end their relationship with institutions they believe are unable to protect their data.
+As details about each breach reach the media, the level of security compliance requirements and scrutiny from government regulators intensifies.
+This leads customers to sometimes feel driven to end their relationship with companies and institutions they believe are unable to protect their data.

 To underscore the size of the threat: of the 3,950 confirmed breaches reported in Verizon's 2020 Data Breach Investigations Report, the financial and insurance sector had the most (448 breaches).

-In response to pressure from consumers and the ever-present and growing threat of cybercrime, several critical laws and regulations have been designed to enforce security and reduce the likelihood of harmful cyberattacks.
+In response to pressure from consumers and the ever-present and growing threat of a data privacy breach and cybercrime, several security compliance requirements, critical laws and regulations have been designed to enforce security and reduce the likelihood of harmful cyberattacks.

-Nevertheless, maintaining compliance can prove complicated and can easily overwhelm even the most sophisticated financial institutions.
+Nevertheless, maintaining compliance requirements can prove complicated and can easily overwhelm even the most sophisticated financial institutions.

-On the federal level, financial organizations must comply with the following:
+On the federal level, financial organizations must comply with the following security compliance requirements:

 The Sarbanes-Oxley Act (SOX):